Visit www.gvsu.edu/lakerstogether for more.

 Welcome to the Hauenstein Center for Presidential Studies at Grand Valley State University.

 What do we do?
+We support Grand Valley students and their leadership development.
 We work to advance knowledge and build community in three key areas:

 We are a PRESIDENTIAL STUDIES CENTER.
 Our director, Gleaves Whitney, is a presidential scholar and author who is regularly consulted by national media.
 Our special collection of works authored by American presidents has been called “a uniquely valuable resource” by the Library of Congress.
 Read more about the Presidential Studies Center.